Hello. I’m Fiona. It’s very nice to meet you.

-Here are the values I’ve built my business (and life) on:
+These are the values I’ve built my business on:

 I believe in doing things differently, and never doing something just because it’s accepted practise.
-I also believe that all businesses rest on creativity, and we have to consistently nourish and take care of our creativity.
+I also believe that all businesses rest on creativity, and we have to consistently nourish and take care of it.

 It is only by sharing both the good and the bad that you can forge a real connection with someone.
 I strive to create content as authentic and true as it can be and to never gloss over the difficult parts.